Government shutdowns. Economic downturns. Election years.

 It affected every aspect of our lives and organizations.

 - Grants delayed

 And yet, a year in, nonprofits are still plugging along.
 Yes, things look different.
 Here are a few tips to keep you moving forward as we near the year one mark of COVID in the United States.

 What Can You Do?

 - Don’t allow yourself to become passive or lethargic towards your work.
-You know what they say, once you get comfortable … The last thing you want is to have done nothing and be BEHIND when the shutdown ends!
+You know what they say, once you get comfortable ….
+The last thing you want is to have done nothing and be BEHIND when normalcy returns.

 - If you are in the process of applying for grants, keep writing, editing and researching potential grants.
 Now is the perfect time to research other funding possibilities.
-When the shutdown lifts you can be ready to hit the ground running.
+When life returns to normal you can be ready to hit the ground running.

 - What’s in your I-need-to-do-that-but-never-have-time pile?
 Take some time and pick one!

-While this isn’t what any of us want or need… it’s here and we have to deal with it.
+While this isn’t what any of us wants or needs, it’s here and we have to deal with it.
 We can do it!
-If you have any other tips or thoughts please sound off below, we would love to hear.